bjasspa/jasspa/microemacs/contribs/cheatsheet.md

 add-file-hook ".re2c" fhook-c           ; re2c files are C files
 global-bind-key insert-template "C-x t" ; new key-binding for insert-template
 ```

-__Macros and Macro Recording:__

-MicroEmacs  can be  extended  using  self  written  or  recorded  macros.
-For
-beginners  it might be easier to record key  sequences  and replay them later.
-The steps to do this are as follows:

-Press  the keys  `C-x (` and then do your  editing  steps,  you then  stop the
-recording  with `C-x )`.
-Thereafter you can re-execute the last recorded macro
-with `C-x e`.
-You can as well save the executed macro with a name then with the `save-kbd-macro` command.

 <div style="page-break-after: always"> </div>